 Influences others through: Accommodating others, consistent performance

-They can be modest, fair-minded leaders who provide reliable outcomes through steadiness and consistency.
-They can also be rigid, overly cautious and afraid to move beyond the status quo.
+Humble leaders can be modest and fair-minded, producing reliable outcomes through steadiness and consistency.
+They can also be rigid, overly cautious, and afraid to move beyond the status quo.
 One lesson to learn from them: Other people have needs that differ from your own.

 DiSC style: SC, CS